Information Safety

 Session Description

-Cybersecurity, especially traditional security, has stagnated; adding security controls hasn’t appreciably improved outcomes and we continue to struggle with basic problems like vulnerabilities.
+Cybersecurity, especially traditional security, has stagnated; adding security controls has appreciably improved outcomes and we continue to struggle with basic problems like vulnerabilities.
 Safety faced a similar problem 10-15 years ago; scientists and practitioners saw that safety outcomes were stagnant and concluded that the traditional method of avoiding accidents through centralized policies, procedures, and controls was no longer driving improvements.

 I believe we’re seeing the same thing in security: historically, we’ve focused on constraining worker behavior to prevent cybersecurity breaches, and the limits of that approach are becoming increasingly clear.
 Adapting concepts from Safety Differently and Safety II offers a solution, by supporting success and focusing on positive capacities.
 In this talk, I will present practical advice on how to create a security program based on modern safety principles using evidence from both security and safety, and how it changes the role of the security professional.